jessetane/queue/readme.md

 ```
 npm test

-npm run dev // for testing in a browser
+npm run dev // for testing in a browser, open test directory (and your console)
 ```

 ## API